Taibah-10/Taibah-10/README.md

-### Hi there, I'm Taibah👋
+### Hi there👋, I'm Taibah Bagwan

-- 🔭 I’m a developer who loves to code
+- 🔭 A developer from India who loves to code and explore!
-- 🌱 I’m currently learning data science and django
+- 🌱 I’m currently learning data science and django.
-- 👯 I’m looking to collaborate on any data science projects
+- 👯 I’m looking to collaborate on any data science projects.
-- 🤔 I’m looking for help with backend development
+- 🤔 I’m looking for help with backend development.
+- ⚡ Hobbies: I love reading novels:)
+- 📫 How to reach me: taibahbagwan10@gmail.com

+### Languages and Tools:

 <!--
 **Taibah-10/Taibah-10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.